timotheefouqueray/fosterforest/english/telecharger-prospective-eng.md

 [Download the 'Prospective' version (in French).](https://timotheefouqueray.github.io/fosterforest/prospective/FosterForest_Prospective.zip)

 A tutorial explains how to install and use _Foster Forest_ software with Cormas.
 It is [available on YouTube.](https://youtu.be/qcaCzB8dMss).
-Feel free to read the [Frequently Asked Questions page](https://timotheefouqueray.github.io/fosterforest/prospective/FAQ) (also in French...).
+Feel free to read the [Frequently Asked Questions page](https://timotheefouqueray.github.io/fosterforest/prospective/FAQ) (also in French...)

 ## Booklets